-The great unresolved issue of beer history, well, one of them, is what was Hodgson’s Pale Ale like in its India heyday.
+The great unresolved issue of beer history, well, one of them, is the character of Hodgson’s Pale Ale in its India heyday.
 London-based Hodgson’s beer had a near-monopoly on pale ale in the early Raj and was progenitor of the IPA style.

 IPA was famed in the 19th century, it conquered markets near and far ultimately.
 It had a long decline as a bottled beer but is today again a world citizen, this time due to attentions by American craft brewing.